How to Get Scholarship to Study Abroad from Bangladesh

 Australia Scholarships for Bangladeshi Students

-Best for: development-focused applicants, postgraduate students, and students interested in public policy, agriculture, climate, education, health, or governance.
+Best for: postgraduate students and applicants interested in public policy, agriculture, climate, education, health, governance, engineering and business.

 Germany and Europe Scholarships